Anyone who has studied the history of Freemasonry has surely come across the name Hiram Abiff.

-If you are a believer in any Abrahamic religion, then you can certainly not deny the fact that King Solomon, his temple, and old testament are true and as such it’s beyond doubt that Hiram Abiff existed.
+If you are a believer in any Abrahamic religion, then you can certainly not deny the fact that King Solomon, his temple, and the Old Testament are true and that it’s beyond doubt that Hiram Abiff existed.

-What cannot be proved with certainty is the fact that he was a Freemason as Freemasonry in its present form can be traced only back up to medieval ages.
+What cannot be proved with certainty is whether he was a “Freemason’ because Freemasonry in its present form can be traced only back up to the medieval ages.

-There have been references to other masonic orders which existed in the holy land and were also known to have been involved with the construction of other religious structures.
+There have been references to other masonic orders which existed in the holy land and were also known to be involved with the construction of other religious structures.

-The most probable thing is that Hiram Abiff was an architect or a mason associated with the construction of King Solomon’s Temple and as such he was revered by all masons who came after him in the holy land and the fertile crescent.
+The most probable thing is that Hiram Abiff was an architect or a mason associated with the construction of King Solomon’s Temple and that he was revered by all masons who came after him in the holy land and the Fertile Crescent.

-So, maybe he was a role model by other masons of later ages and freemasons started revering him as one of their own.
+So, maybe he was a role model for other masons of later ages, and freemasons started revering him as one of their own.

-As mentioned above, we can just speculate as almost 3,000 years have passed when the Solomon’s Temple was built in Jerusalem and there is no way for anyone to speculate what happened to Hiram Abiff’s followers during this long time.
+As mentioned above, we can only speculate since almost 3,000 years have passed since the Solomon’s Temple was built in Jerusalem.
+There is no way for anyone to speculate what happened to Hiram Abiff’s followers during this long time.